mrazvan22/website-academic/content/author/admin/_index.md

 # List (academic) interests or hobbies
 interests = [
   "Machine Learning",
+  "Bayesian inference",
-  "Applications of Computer Science to Medicine", "Computational Intelligence"
+  "Applications of Machine Learning to Medicine", "Computational Intelligence",
 ]

 # Organizational groups that you belong to (for People widget)